-BioLinc is working with student entrepreneurs at Brock University to help turn scientific ideas into business opportunities.
-Come talk to us about an innovative idea, a project or even a business plan, and we’ll provide you and your team with the necessary guidance, business advice, market intelligence needed to convert their idea into a commercializable product.
+BioLinc is working with student entrepreneurs at Brock University to help turn ideas into business opportunities.
+Come talk to us about an innovative idea, a project or even a business plan, and we’ll provide you and your team with the necessary guidance, business advice, market intelligence needed to convert your idea into a commercializable product.

 Are you a Broadbased Technology (BBT) teacher or a student in a high school BBT class?
 The 2018 Brock School Maker Challenge may be the competition for you and your school team.
 Brock’s Faculty of Education, the Confucius Institute at Brock University and the Goodman School of Business BioLinc invite Ontario secondary school Broad-Based Technology teams to: